sebassem/cloud-incident-readiness/README.md

     deploy-webapp.ps1
 ```

--main.bicep

-: The main Bicep file that orchestrates the deployment of all resources.
+- main.bicep : The main Bicep file that orchestrates the deployment of all resources.
--networking.bicep

-: A module for deploying networking resources such as virtual networks, NAT gateways, network security groups (NSGs), and load balancers.
+- networking.bicep : A module for deploying networking resources such as virtual networks, NAT gateways, network security groups (NSGs), and load balancers.
--utilities.bicep

-: A module for deploying utility resources and role assignments.
+- utilities.bicep: A module for deploying utility resources and role assignments.
--deploy-webapp.ps1

-: A PowerShell script to set up a web application on the VMSS instances.
+- deploy-webapp.ps1: A PowerShell script to set up a web application on the VMSS instances.

 ## Deployment Overview